 7. Do you consider the person who will ultimately experience your art work as you are creating it?

-Small Business Association: Create a Business Plan
+Small Business Association: Write Your Business Plan

 Council of Smaller Enterprises (COSE): Business Plan Checklist, and Starting a Business Resources